MS in Analytics & Information Management Joint Degree

 While the student is enrolled in both the MS in Analytics & Information Management and the MBA programs, the Professional MBA tuition rate will apply for all terms except any term during which a student is enrolled exclusively in MS-AIM courses.
 During those terms, the MS-AIM tuition rate will apply.

-Students will earn credits toward the MBA for ISYS-525 Managing Information (1.5 credits) by taking ISYS-610 Analytics & Information Management (3 credits).
+Students will earn credits toward the MBA for ISYS-525 Managing Information (1.5 credits) by taking ISYS-611 Information Systems Ecosystem (3 credits).

 Based on prior coursework, students may also be eligible for advanced standing credits for ACCT-501 Accounting Fundamentals, ECON-501 Economics Fundamentals, FINC-501 Finance Fundamentals, and STAT-501 Statistics Fundamentals, each 1.5 credits for a maximum total of 6 credits.